databricks/mlops-stacks/{{cookiecutter.project_name}}/databricks-config/README.md

 * `SELECT` permission for the input table.
 * `MODIFY` permission for the output table if it pre-dates your job.

+### Setting up model validation
+The model validation stack focuses on building a plug-and-play stack component for continuous deployment (CD) of models in staging and prod.
+Its central purpose is to evaluate a registered model and validate its quality before deploying the model to Production/Staging.

+The model validation job is implemented in `notebooks/ModelValidation`.
+The model validation stack is defined in `staging/training-job.tf` and `prod/training-job.tf`.
+As part of the workflow, model validation runs after training and before the deployment.

+To enable the model validation stack, resolve the TODOs in `notebooks/ModelValidation` to complete the model validation implementation.
+Then update `run_mode` in `staging/training-job.tf` and `prod/training-job.tf`. `run_mode` can be one of the three values:
+* `disabled` : Do not run the model validation notebook.
+* `dry_run`  : Run the model validation notebook.
+Ignore failed model validation rules and proceed to move model to Production stage.
+* `enabled`  : Run the model validation notebook.
+Move model to Production stage only if all model validation rules are passing.

+Once model validation is in enabled or dry run mode, the model validation result will be logged to the description of the registered model version.
 ## Develop and test config changes
 To get started, open `staging/inference-job.tf`.
 The file contains the ML resource definition of a batch inference job, like: